Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 On July 7, 1983, Samantha and her family departed for Moscow.
 Cheerful, blue-eyed Samantha seemed so unlike the “armed to the teeth Americans” that often appeared in Soviet political cartoons.
 Media crews from all over the world filmed her swimming with the Soviet kids at camp Artek and being a perfect diplomat as she visited the Red Square.

-When Soviet General Secretary Yuri Andropov responded to this letter by inviting its author to visit the USSR, Samantha Smith of Readfield, Maine became an overnight celebrity in the United States.
+When Soviet General Secretary Yuri Andropov responded to this letter by inviting its author to visit the USSR, Samantha Smith became an overnight celebrity in the United States.
 It was 1983, and renewed fears of a Cold War heating up had a lot of people very concerned.
-This was the year of massive antinuclear protests in Western Europe and the U.S., as well as the airing of ABC’s made-for-TV blockbuster, The Day After, which contained graphic scenes of nuclear holocaust.
+This was the year of massive anti nuclear protests in Western Europe and the U.S., as well as the airing of ABC’s made-for-TV blockbuster, The Day After, which contained graphic scenes of nuclear holocaust.
 The problem for the “nuclear freeze” proponents was that President Ronald Reagan had scrapped the concept of detente — “peaceful coexistence” — with the Soviet Union, adopting in its place a much harder line in dealing with the USSR, which he described as an “evil empire” in a March 8, 1983 speech to a National Association of Evangelicals convention at the Sheraton Twin Towers in Orlando, Florida.

 Reagan was going forward with predecessor Jimmy Carter’s plan to deploy Pershing II and cruise missiles in Western Europe, a response to the existence of 243 Soviet triple-warhead SS-20s poised to strike that region in the event of war.
 The president described his intentions in a speech before the British parliament in the summer of 1982 — to consign the Soviet Union to the “ash-heap of history.”
 This would be accomplished, he believed, by isolating the USSR economically and engaging it in an arms race that would force the Russians to negotiate a reduction in the number of existing nuclear warheads, which Reagan preferred to a freeze in the production of new weapons.
 Reagan was a nuclear abolitionist who abhorred the concept of Mutually Assured Destruction as a deterrent to nuclear war.
 Despite his adherence to a “Zero Option” plan calling for the removal of all nuclear missiles from European soil, many Americans in 1983 viewed him as a rigid Cold Warrior who might go too far in his lifelong desire to destroy Communism.